Exam 3 Study Guide

 The intermediate (key, value) data is partitioned based on the key according to a partitioning function that determines which of R reduce workers will work on that key and its associated data.
 The default function is simply hash(key) mod R that [usually] distributes keys uniformly among R reduce workers but a user can replace it with a custom function.
 These partitioned results are stored in intermediate files on the map worker, grouped by key.
 All map workers must use the same partitioning function since the same set of keys must go to the same reduce workers.
 Map workers work in parallel and there is no need for any one to communicate with another.
 When all map workers are finished processing their inputs and generated their (key, value) data, they inform the master that they are complete.

 We now need to get all values that share the same key to a single reduce worker.
-The process of moving the data to reduce workers and aggregating it by keys is called shuffling.
+The process of moving the data to reduce workers is called shuffling.
+After that, each reduce worker sorts the (key, value) data so that all the values fot the same key can be combined into one list.
+This is the sorting phase.

 The master dispatches reduce workers.
 Each reduce worker contacts all the map worker nodes with remote procedure calls to get the set of (key, value) data that was targeted for them.
 The combined data for each key is then merged to create a single sorted list of values for each key.
 The combined process of getting the data and sorting it my key is called shuffle and sort.